RobTillaart/TM1637_RT/README.md

 #### Tuning function

-To tune the timing of writing bytes.
+**setBitDelay()** is used to tune the timing of writing bytes.
-An UNO can gain ~100 micros per call by setting it to 0.
+An UNO can gain up to 100 micros per call by setting the bit delay to 0.
+However some displays might fail with short bit delay's.
+Do not forget to use a pull up resistor on the clock and data line.

 - **void setBitDelay(uint8_t bitDelay = 10)**
 - **uint8_t getBitDelay()**